aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Systems Performance Engineering/Performance Tracing & Profiling.md

 - Y-axis shows stack depth of a frame
 - Each rectangle represents a stack frame
 - Width of a box is proportional to the number of collected samples
-- Colors are usually not significant
+- Colours are usually not significant
 - Boxes collapsed, not necessarily one singular, contiguous function call

 ## Event Sources